akpw/akpw/_posts/2016-06-16-CollectionView-I.md

 }
 {% endhighlight %}

-This way our custom layout would work both for iOS8 and iOS9, and there also would be no collision with the iOS9 built-in sticky headers functionality.
+This way our custom layout will work both for iOS8 and iOS9, and there will be no collision with the iOS9 built-in sticky headers functionality.

 ***Conclusion***

 The article went through major steps of implementing a custom collection view flow layout, extending the concept of sections headers according to specific [requirements](#requirements).

 The custom layout code shown in article is available as [an open source framework](https://github.com/akpw/AKPFlowLayout), accompanied by the [sample app](https://github.com/akpw/SwiftNetworkImages) that you can download and run / test in Xcode.